p-patel/software-engineer-knowledge-base/javascript/react/building-applications-with-react-and-redux.md

 - Reducers must be pure functions
 - 1 store, multiple reducers
-- all reducers are called on each dispatch, all reducers should return the existing state as the default action ...
+- all reducers are called on each dispatch, all reducers should return the existing state as the default action
+- a reducer returns a new state based on the action passed to it ...

 ## Connecting React to Redux